visgl/deck.gl/docs/get-started/interactivity.md

 # Adding Interactivity

+> This article discusses interacting with data (i.e. selecting, or picking objects).
+Viewport controls (panning, zooming etc) are discussed in [Controllers](docs/advanced/controllers.md).

 ## Overview

 deck.gl includes a powerful picking engine that enables the application to precisely determine what object and layer is rendered on a certain pixel on the screen.
 This picking engine can either be called directly by an application (which is then typically implementing its own event handling), or it can be called automatically by the basic built-in event handling in deck.gl